rachelhyeon/obsession-analysis/obsession_analysis.md

 A keyness analysis of Carol and Other subcorpora was conducted to identify the differences in token frequencies.
-Keyness analysis reveals what tokens, called "key words", appear more frequently than expected in the target corpus compared to the reference corpus [@wstools].
-By identifying the key words in each corpus, "socially important concepts" unique to the target corpus can be represented [@SCOTT1997233].
+Keyness analysis reveals what tokens, called "key words", appear more frequently than expected in the target corpus compared to the reference corpus [3].
+By identifying the key words in each corpus, "socially important concepts" unique to the target corpus can be represented [4].
 Keyness analysis was conducted in both directions, with Carol subcorpus being the target corpus initially and the Other subcorpus being the reference corpus.
 Then, the Other subcorpus became the target corpus, and the